August 28, 1921– Nancy Kulp:

-I came out of the closet in 1971 at 17 years old, but I had been on the hunt for clues to the famous people who might be queer since I was able to read.
+I came out of the closet in 1971 at 17-years-old, but I had been on the hunt for clues to the famous people who might be queers since I was able to read.
 Little did I know that a familiar face on the television was hiding that secret.

 “Kulp has the face of a shriveled balloon, the figure of a string of spaghetti, and the voice of a bullfrog in mating season.”

-In 1989, she was the first guest on The Arsenio Hall Show and she sat with the house band where she referred to Hall as “Antonio”.
-She was also a favorite on several game shows including Password, Hollywood Squares, and The Match Game.
+In 1989, she was the first guest on The Arsenio Hall Show and sat with the house band where she referred to Hall as “Antonio”.
+She also a favorite on several game shows including Password All-Stars, Hollywood Squares, and The Match Game.